 The need of the hour is to pursue research-based policymaking and evidence based regulation covering subjects beyond competition law including information protection, foreign investment and financial regulation.
 Since informational data and algorithms can have pro-competitive and anti-competitive effects, it is necessary that the regulatory intervention by CCI must be targeted and proportionate to balance the twin goals of nurturing innovation and addressing consumer harm.

-The author is an intern at CIRC.
+The author is a former CIRC intern.
 The views expressed are personal.